FarmBoy522/CapstonePDr.Brown/README.md

 Vision Statement

 Produce a handheld ultrasound inspection device for inspecting a bridge/structural component for faults in the field.
-This handheld unit gathers and stores test data colected over time 72 hours.
+This handheld unit gathers and stores test data collected over time 72 hours.

 Product Backlog